 Newfoundland: Birds, Whales, Icebergs, and Lighthouses

-Newfoundland is an astonishingly wild and beautiful island in the North Atlantic, which provides the landscape and wildlife photographer an incredible range of targets: birds, whales, icebergs, lighthouses, and many hidden coves and tickles.
-A nature photographers dream, there are 35 million shorebirds and 22 species of whales—including the largest population of Humpback Whales in the world—to keep your camera clicking.
-Newfoundland’s Iceberg Alley is a fantastic place to photograph the beautiful 10,000-year-old ice, as it floats by your vantage point.
+Newfoundland is an astonishingly wild and beautiful island in the North Atlantic, which provides the landscape and wildlife photographer an incredible range of targets: birds, whales, icebergs, lighthouses, and hidden coves.
+A nature photographers dream, there are millions of shorebirds and several species of whales—including the largest population of humpback whales in the world—to keep your camera clicking.
+We hope to see and photograph all of this wildlife, but of course, nature is nature and we can’t predict our sightings.
+And Newfoundland’s Iceberg Alley is a fantastic place to photograph the beautiful ancient ice as it floats by.

 This is where you will photograph the first sunrise in North America.
 A place where Vikings landed over 1,000 years ago.
 This place is home to the oldest settlement and the oldest city in North America but is the youngest province of Canada.
 A vast land, with a relatively small population, Newfoundland and Labrador have some of the friendliest people you'll ever meet.
 Here, you will immerse yourself in solitude one day, and embrace a vibrant culture at the cutting edge of the contemporary western world the next.
 This is a land of rich history and natural wonders: stunning coastlines, breaching whales, icebergs, the largest puffin colony in North America and some of the most incredible seascapes you'll ever see.